Shishirthapa1/Shishirthapa1/README.md

 <h2 align="left">Hi 👋!
-My name is Shishir Thapa and I'm a Full Stack Developer from Nepal.</h2>
+My name is Nishchal Shrestha and I'm a Full Stack Developer from Nepal.</h2>

 ###